sri786/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 Justification:	<no mitigation provided>

-**31.** Spoofing of Source Data Store Whitelist
+**30.** Spoofing the Pi-hole Process

 Category:	Spoofing

+Description:	Pi-hole may be spoofed by an attacker and this may lead to information disclosure by Web user.
+Consider using a standard authentication mechanism to identify the destination process.

+Justification:	<no mitigation provided>

+**39.** Spoofing of Destination Data Store DNS log

+Category:	Spoofing

-Description:	Whitelist  may be spoofed by an attacker and this may lead to incorrect data delivered to Network Traffic Result.
-Consider using a standard authentication mechanism to identify the source data store.
+Description:	DNS log may be spoofed by an attacker and this may lead to data being written to the attacker's target instead of DNS log.
+Consider using a standard authentication mechanism to identify the destination data store.

+Justification:	<no mitigation provided>

+**41.** Spoofing of the CLI user External Destination Entity

+Category:	Spoofing

+Description:	CLI user may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of CLI user.
+Consider using a standard authentication mechanism to identify the external entity.

+Justification:	<no mitigation provided>

+**44.** Spoofing of the User External Destination Entity

+Category:	Spoofing

+Description:	Web user may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of Web user.
+Consider using a standard authentication mechanism to identify the external entity.

 Justification:	<no mitigation provided>

 Tampering
 ---------